PelionIoT/connected-lights-cloud/docs/3_software.md

 ##### Compiling

-Compile the code by clicking the *Compile* button at the top of the screen:
+To compile the code, click the **Compile** button at the top of the screen:

 <span class="images">![The compile button](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights7.png)</span>